Agriculture secretary tours Rockies amid farm-aid debate

-U.S. Agriculture Secretary Sonny Purdue is kicking off a four-state listening tour in New Mexico as House Republicans on Capitol Hill push for a five-year renewal of federal farm and nutrition policy.
+U.S. Agriculture Secretary Sonny Perdue is kicking off a four-state listening tour in New Mexico as House Republicans on Capitol Hill push for a five-year renewal of federal farm and nutrition policy.

 Stakes are high for New Mexico as Congress considers a so-called farm bill that could include new work and job training requirements for food stamps.
 The Supplemental Nutrition Assistance Program provides food aid to about one-fifth of state residents.